Introduction

 - Composting Chamber:

-- Aerobic Decomposition: Bacteria break down the waste with oxygen, transforming it into compost over time.
+- Aerobic Decomposition: Bacteria break down waste with oxygen, transforming it into compost over time.
 This process may take several months and is influenced by factors like temperature and moisture levels.

 - Ventilation: